Azure, a wolf's head caboshed Argent, in chief three monstrances in fess proper. Motto: «Fiat Voluntas Tua».

 Escudo de azur, una cabeza de frente de lobo de plata, acompañada en jefe de tres custodias en faja al natural.
 Lema: «Fiat Voluntas Tua».

-Coat of arms emblazoned by me, illuminated with lights and shadows, contoured in Sable, with a rounded trapezoidal external shape and with a watercolor finish.
+Coat of arms depicted by me, highlighted with lights and shadows, contoured in Sable, with a rounded trapezoidal outer contour and with a watercolor finish.

 Coat of arms of Barbaro Jonathan Lopez Linares, Cuba, designed by him and emblazoned by me.
 These are canting arms, as the main charge of the coat of arms is a wolf ~ lupus ~ Lope ~ Lopez.
 In heraldry, beasts are usually depicted in an aggressive attitude, for example, with gaping jaws, protruding tongue, and visible fangs; in this case, it was the armiger’s wish that his wolf should not display such an aggressive expression; in my interpretation, I deliberately avoided those features of ferocity and instead sought to give the wolf a dignified and imposing look, one that inspires respect rather than open aggressiveness.